Christmas in Sweden: Christmas tree

-The story of the Christmas tree originated in Germany in the 16th century.
+The story of the Christmas tree originated in Holy Roman Empire (Germany) in the 16th century.
 During the 17th and 18th centuries the Christmas tree started being dressed with candles.
 The first Swedish Christmas trees were generally decorated with live candles and treats such as fruit and candy.
 Apples were often hung on the branches where the candles were located to make them more parallel to the ground.

 It soon became more common for families to make their own decorations with paper and straw.
 Some families preferred to build a Ljuskrona decorated with cut paper.
 From around 1880, commercial Christmas tree decorations were readily available in larger Swedish cities, the finest of which were imported from Germany.
 The day that people in Sweden buy and dress their Christmas tree varies greatly from family to family, but most have them dressed on 13 December and throw them out by 13 January.
 Commonly used decorations today include: baubles, candles, apples, Swedish flags, small gnomes, and straw ornaments.
-The house may be filled with red tulips and the smell of pepparkakor - a heart-star, or goat-shaped gingerbread biscuits.
+The house may be filled with red tulips and the smell of pepparkakor – a heart-star, or goat-shaped gingerbread biscuits.

 St. Knut's Day (13 January) marks the end of the Swedish Christmas and holiday season.
 Children, especially, may celebrate it with a Knut's party.